Chart Color Schemes

 The employment landscape in Newtown shows performance that lags behind national averages across key labour market indicators

-Newtown has a highly educated workforce with the technology sector being notably represented.
-Its unemployment rate is 5.1%, according to AreaSearch's aggregation of statistical area data.
-As of September 2025, there are 10,260 residents employed, with an unemployment rate of 0.9% higher than Greater Sydney's rate of 4.2%.
+Newtown has a highly educated workforce with the technology sector being particularly prominent.
+The unemployment rate is 5.1%, as per AreaSearch's aggregation of statistical area data.
+As of December 2025, 10,278 residents are employed while the unemployment rate is 0.9% higher than Greater Sydney's rate of 4.2%.

-Workforce participation in Newtown is high at 75.9%, compared to Greater Sydney's 70.0%.
-According to Census responses, 62.4% of residents work from home, though Covid-19 lockdown impacts should be considered.
+Workforce participation in Newtown stands at 76.1%, compared to Greater Sydney's 70.2%.
+Census responses indicate that 62.4% of residents work from home, though Covid-19 lockdown impacts should be considered.
 The leading employment industries among residents are professional & technical, health care & social assistance, and education & training.
-Newtown has a particular specialization in professional & technical jobs, with an employment share 1.6 times the regional level.
+Newtown specializes in professional & technical jobs, with an employment share 1.6 times the regional level, but construction is under-represented at 4.1% compared to Greater Sydney's 8.6%.

 Frequently Asked Questions - Employment